James Logie Managing Director

 In 2008, he was promoted to Head of Finance & IT, helping to enhance business performance and innovation.
 This cross-functional role encompassed design and development of the company’s technology vision and broadened to oversee all financial aspects of the business, including strategy, planning, and investment.

 Appointed Chief Information Officer in 2018, Daniel was tasked with bridging the gap between business and technology, driving long-term growth and customer engagement.
 As important is the building of an ‘experimental’ business culture, more akin to a software company, inspiring colleagues and clients to embrace the possibilities technology offers to solve the most complex commercial problems.

-When the day is done, inspired by Japan’s Kazuyoshi Miura, Daniel dreams of a (highly) unlikely second career as a pro footballer, plays five-a-side instead, before limping home to his wife and, conveniently, orthopaedic nurse, Kate.
+When the day is done, inspired by Japan’s Kazuyoshi Miura, Daniel dreams of a (highly) unlikely second career as a pro footballer, plays five-a-side instead, before limping home to his wife (conveniently an orthopaedic nurse), Kate.